astrotars/the-stream-swiftui/README.md

 The app goes through these steps to enable group chat:

 * User navigates to a list of chat channels they can join.
 To start there will be none, so they must create the first one.
-* The user clicks "New Channel" to create a new chat channel.
+* The user fills out a name and clicks "Create" to create a new chat channel.
 * The mobile app queries the channel for previous messages and indicates to Stream that we'd like to watch this channel for new messages.
 This process creates the channel in Stream.
 This The mobile app listens for new messages.
 * The user creates a new message and sends it to the Stream Chat API.
 Stream broadcasts this message to all users watching that channel.
 * When the message is broadcast, including messages created by the user, the mobile application consumes the event and displays the message.

-We rely on Stream's Swift libraries to do most of the work communicating with the API.
+We rely on Stream's Swift libraries to do most of the work communicating with the API and rendering the chat.
 Similar to part 2, we leverage Stream's UI components to perform most of the steps above.
-If you'd like to follow along, make sure you get both the backend and ios app running part 2 before continuing.
+If you'd like to follow along, make sure you get both the `backend` and `ios` app running part 2 before continuing.

 ### Adding Channels Navigation